Pregnancy does not hurt everyone’s hips…but if pregnancy impacted your hips, you KNOW it.

 When the core can’t play the role of a spine stabilizer, other muscles will start working overtime to protect the spine.

 Back muscles tighten to compensate for the weak core.
-This includes the paraspinal muscles and the quadratus lumborum (QL).
+This includes the paraspinal muscles and the quadratus lumborum (QL), shown in the image.

 And even the hip muscle, the psoas (which connects to the spine and the legs).